 Synthetic glycolipids for studying inflammation and sepsis

 Therapeutic immunomodulation through engagement of Pattern Recognition Receptors (PRR) is a promising strategy for treatment of inflammatory disorders ranging from chronic inflammation such as autoimmune disease, allergy and asthma to acute inflammatory conditions such as antibiotic-resistant infections and sepsis syndrome.
-Activation of the innate immune response by Gram-negative bacterial lipopolysaccharide (LPS) liberated into the blood circulation of the host results in triggering of the intracellular signaling pathways and production of the pro-inflammatory mediators which generally promotes recovery from infection.
-LPS-sensing receptors - transmembrane Toll-like Receptor 4/Myeloid Differentiation factor-2 complex (TLR4/MD-2) and cytosolic protease caspase-4 (caspase-11 in mice) which protect the host from bacterial assault are also responsible for the initiation and pathogenesis of sepsis syndrome.
+Activation of the innate immune response by Gram-negative bacterial lipopolysaccharide (LPS) liberated into the blood circulation of the host results in triggering of the intracellular signaling pathways and production of pro-inflammatory mediators which generally promotes recovery from infection.
+LPS-sensing receptors - transmembrane Toll-like Receptor 4/Myeloid Differentiation factor-2 complex (TLR4/MD-2) and cytosolic protease caspase-4 (caspase-11 in mice) – protecting the host from bacterial assault are also responsible for the initiation and pathogenesis of sepsis which is caused by an over-exaggerated reaction of the innate immune system to LPS.
 Sepsis is increasingly reputed as a common pathway to death from infection and remains the leading cause of mortality in intensive care units.
 In a view of the globally expanding antibiotic resistance, the incidence of sepsis is anticipated to rise.
 Besides, activation of TLR4 contributes to the pathogenesis of numerous inflammatory auto-immune and chronic diseases such as asthma, arthritis and cancer, which highlights the importance of TLR4 as therapeutic target.

 The objective of the project is to design, synthesize and biologically evaluate a new class of TLR4- and caspase-4/11 – specific anti-inflammatory glycolipids (Disaccharide Lipid A Mimetics, DLAMs).
 DLAMs are rationally designed to exhibit pico- to nanomolar affinity for TLR4/MD-2 complex and to bind to Caspase Activation and Recruitment Domain (CARD) of caspase-4/11.
-DLAMs antagonist can displace LPS from the binding site on receptor protein, and thus block the LPS-induced endotoxicity.
+DLAMs antagonist can displace LPS from the binding site on the receptor proteins, and thus block the LPS-induced endotoxicity.
 Specific chemical modifications of the basic antagonist structure will provide partial agonists at TLR4 and caspase-4/11.
-Partial agonists will compete with LPS for binding to respective receptor proteins, thereby minimizing the induction of pro-inflammatory signaling induced by LPS.
-At the same time, exposure of TLR4 complex to partial agonists will ensure a constant, weak level of immune activation, hampering in this way the lethal sepsis-induced immunosuppression and endotoxin tolerance.
+Partial agonist will compete with LPS for binding to receptor proteins, thereby minimizing the induction of pro-inflammatory signaling induced by LPS.
+At the same time, exposure of TLR4 complex to partial agonist will ensure a constant, weak level of immune activation, hampering in this way the lethal sepsis-induced immunosuppression.
 With the aim to get a straightforward access to libraries of DLAMs derived from a single disaccharide scaffold, a diversity oriented synthesis (DOS) of both antagonist and partial agonist structures having variable functional groups will be developed.